-Milbauer studied music and classics at Harvard College before earning degrees from the Eastman School of Music, The Juilliard School, Manhattan School of Music, and, as recipient of a Fulbright grant, the Liszt Academy in Budapest.
+Milbauer studied music, classics, and government at Harvard College before earning degrees from the Eastman School of Music, The Juilliard School, Manhattan School of Music, and, as recipient of a Fulbright grant, the Liszt Academy in Budapest.
 He was awarded the Eastman Performer's Certificate (the highest performance honor of the school) and the Wolodarsky Prize from the Banff Centre, and was nominated for the Gina Bachauer prize for outstanding pianist at Juilliard.
 His teachers include Jerome Lowenthal, Ferenc Rados, György Sebök, and Rebecca Penneys.
 Since 2012 he has been Co-Director of the Chautauqua Piano Program, helping to transform it into one of the premiere summer piano programs in the Americas.

 Dr. Milbauer encourages his students to develop fluid, weight-based techniques in sympathy with musical expression, and works to remove the barriers that interfere with creative flow.
 Many students have come to him to return to pianistic health.